Music of Chad: Teda music

 The Teda live in the area around the Tibesti Mountains.
 Their folk music revolves around men's string instruments and women's vocal music.
 String instruments like the keleli are used to "speak for" male performers, since it is considered inappropriate for a man to sing in front of an adult woman.

 Instruments

-Traditional Chadian instruments include the hu hu (string instrument with calabash loudspeakers), kakaki (a tin horn), maracas, lute, kinde (a bow harp) and various kinds of horns.
-Other instruments include the flute and drums music of the Kanembu and the balaphone, whistle, harp and kodjo drums of the Sara people, while the Baguirmians are known for drum and zither music, as well as a folk dance in which a mock battle is conducted between dancers wielding large pestles.
+Traditional Chadian instruments include the hu hu (string instrument with a calabash resonator), kakaki (a tin horn), maracas, lute, kinde (a bow harp) and various kinds of horns.
+Other instruments include the flute and drum music of the Kanembu and the balaphone, whistle, harp and kodjo drums of the Sara people, while the Baguirmians are known for drum and zither music, as well as a folk dance in which a mock battle is conducted between dancers wielding large pestles.